Could Biden get an infrastructure deal done today?

-WASHINGTON (NewsNation Now) — President Joe Biden will head to Capitol Hill early Thursday to push his revised domestic policy bill and a related bipartisan infrastructure plan with divided House Democrats after days of prolonged negotiations over his ambitious social and climate policies and how to pay for them.
+WASHINGTON (NewsNation Now) — President Joe Biden headed to Capitol Hill to push his revised domestic policy bill and a related bipartisan infrastructure plan with divided House Democrats after days of prolonged negotiations over his ambitious social and climate policies and how to pay for them.

-Biden will then make remarks from the White House, a possible signal that agreement might be within reach after a paid family leave proposal fell out and a billionaires’ tax appeared scrapped to win over pivotal senators in the 50-50 Senate.
-NewsNation will live stream Biden’s remarks in the player above.

-The president has wanted to announce at least the framework of a deal before departing later Thursday on global summits.

 Democrats’ disputes over the big domestic policy bill has held up passage of a separate $1 trillion package of road, broadband and other infrastructure projects that cleared the Senate with bipartisan support.
 Progressive House Democrats want to see the fine print of the big domestic bill before voting on the infrastructure measure.